Introduction to OCaml Programming

 • Moral: re-load all dependent functions if you change any function

-• Or, typing dune utop will compile and load it all into utop so you can then play with your functions.
+• To be safe, save assignment.ml, quit utop, type dune utop again which will compile and load all your code.
 You will need to type open Assignment;; into utop once it is going so all your functions are available.

-• Or, you can type into utop the command #use "src/assignment.ml" and it is as if you copy/pasted the whole file into utop.
+• Note you can alternatively type into utop the command #use "src/assignment.ml" and it is as if you copy/pasted the whole file into utop.

 Moral: there are many ways to develop in OCaml, experiment with these different modes to see which is working best for you.